 Then there is the cost of the education itself.
 Although the amount of financial aid received can reduce the “sticker” price considerably, any remaining amounts are usually covered through student loans.

-With federal student loans, graduates are eligible to borrow up to $5,500 in Perkins loans and $5,500 to $12,500 in Direct Subsidized Loans and Direct Unsubsidized Loans per year, depending on their financial situation and year in college.
+With federal student loans, undergraduates are eligible to borrow between $5,500 to $12,500 in Direct Subsidized Loans and Direct Unsubsidized Loans per year, depending on their financial situation and year in college.
 Graduate students are eligible for up to $20,500 in Direct Loans.
 Parents can also borrow money separately under the PLUS loan program.
 Over the course of four to five years, those amounts can really add up, and the student could graduate with the family in debt for over $50,000, not counting any private loans that might have been accessed.

 Student Loan Fees

 Most families don’t look at the cost of fees associated with student loans.
-Loan fees for Direct Subsidized and Unsubsidized Loans are currently 1.069 percent.
-Fees for PLUS loans are currently 4.276 percent.
+Loan fees for Direct Subsidized and Unsubsidized Loans are at 1.057% as of 2021.
+Fees for PLUS loans are 4.228%.
 Private student loan lenders may have different fee structures.
 While an extra $10 in fees per $1,000 borrowed doesn’t seem like a lot, it adds hundreds of dollars to the amount you borrow.

 You must determine whether interest is being added to your loan during the college years.
 For Direct Subsidized Loans, the federal government is covering that cost.
-But, for Unsubsidized, PLUS and most private student loans, that interest is building and being added to the amount you owe.
+But, for Direct Unsubsidized Loans, PLUS, and most private student loans, that interest is building and being added to the amount you owe.
 Interest rates for 2021-22 are 3.73% for undergraduate federal student loans, 5.28% for graduates, and 6.28% on PLUS loans.
 Add between $27 and $53 per $1,000 borrowed each month your loan is outstanding, and you’ll see how quickly these amounts can grow.

 Late Fees and Penalties

-Once you start making payments, there are also late fees and penalties which can be assessed for missing payments or not paying on time.
+Once you start making payments, there are also late fees and penalties that can be assessed for missing payments or not paying on time.

 The Bottom Line

-The average Class of 2016 graduate has $37,172 in student loan debt, with an average monthly student loan payment of $351.
-Paying $200-300 every month out of your take-home salary can severely limit post-college options.
-You might not be able to attend grad school, you may need to live with your parents longer, you might be forced to put off buying things you’ve always wanted, and it will be more difficult to save and invest your own money.
+The average class of 2021 graduate is expected to hold $36,900 in student loan debt, with an average monthly student loan payment of $433.
+Paying over $400 every month out of your take-home salary can severely limit your post-college options.
+You might not be able to attend grad school, you might need to live with your parents longer, or you might be forced to put off buying things you’ve always wanted.
+It will certainly be more difficult to save and invest your own money.